Delwddrylliwr/cartolan/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CC-BY-NC, Creative Commons Attribution Non-Commercial license.

 ## Acknowledgments